 Women who are younger when they fall pregnant, particularly teenagers, are more likely to develop stretch marks than those who fall pregnant older.

 Some woman will have already experienced stretch marks on their skin prior to becoming pregnant.
-These woman are at much higher risk of stretch marks appearing during pregnancy.
+These women are at much higher risk of stretch marks appearing during pregnancy.

 Some expectant mothers will have a genetic predisposition to stretch marks.
 Check to see if your mother or grandmother had stretch marks during pregnancy.
 If so, you are at an increased risk of stretch marks regardless of body size and age.